 ID Measurement/Requirement When to implement Responsibility Source document H7 Aboriginal stakeholder consultation will be carried out in accordance with the Aboriginal Cultural Heritage Consultation Requirements for Proponents (DECCW, 2010).
-Engagement with RAPs will consist of the following: Pre-construction Construction SecureEnergy RMM AH2 Condition D29 Aboriginal heritage site surveys (H93) - review of proposed methodologies and involvement in the survey activities in the field (for ground or vegetation disturbance outside of previously surveyed areas); test excavation activities (H13) - review of proposed methodologies and involvement in the test excavation activities in the field; review of the draft addendum report/s (relating to surveys (H11), test excavations (H15) and scar trees (H27)), and consultation on the draft reports which will typically be in the form of a RAP meeting; provision of final addendum report/s will be provided to RAPs (H11, H15, H27); and involvement in establishment of Aboriginal heritage exclusion zones prior to construction commencing (H21).
+Engagement with RAPs will consist of the following: Pre-construction Construction SecureEnergy RMM AH2 Condition D29 Aboriginal heritage site surveys (H9) - review of proposed methodologies and involvement in the survey activities in the field (for ground or vegetation disturbance outside of previously surveyed areas); test excavation activities (H13) - review of proposed methodologies and involvement in the test excavation activities in the field; review of the draft addendum report/s (relating to surveys (H11), test excavations (H15) and scar trees (H26)), and consultation on the draft reports which will typically be in the form of a RAP meeting; provision of final addendum report/s will be provided to RAPs (H11, H15, H26); and involvement in establishment of Aboriginal heritage exclusion zones prior to construction commencing (H22).
 Further cultural information will be gathered during consultation undertaken in association with these activities.
-All addendum report/s relating to surveys (H11) and test excavations (H15) may instead be undertaken through the development of the updated Aboriginal Cultural Heritage Assessment required in condition D32 (management measure H17).
-H8 Potential harm due to surface water run-off (e.g. physical disturbance from surface water drainage) to Aboriginal heritage items located outside of the disturbance areas will be managed in accordance with the Soil and Water Management Plan (45860-HSE-PL-D-0021).
+All addendum reports to Appendix E of the Amendment Report will be provided to RAPs for comment, and input will be considered, and actioned wherever practicable.
+Consultation on the draft addendum report/s relating to surveys (H11) and test excavations (H15) may instead be undertaken through the development of the updated Aboriginal Cultural Heritage Assessment Report required in condition D29 e) (management measure H17). Н8 Potential harm due to surface water run-off (e.g. physical disturbance from surface water drainage) to Aboriginal heritage items located outside of the disturbance areas will be managed in accordance with the Soil and Water Management Plan (45860-HSE-PL-D-0021).
 Pre-construction Construction Environmental Manager Environmental Advisor RMM AH8 Condition D31 Survey H9 Where ground disturbance or vegetation clearance is required outside of the area subject to previous Aboriginal heritage survey, additional survey will be undertaken.
-The additional survey will involve the following: the proposed survey methodology will be provided to RAPs for review; and survey will be undertaken with the RAPs.
+The additional survey will involve the following: • the proposed survey methodology will be provided to RAPs for review; and • survey will be undertaken with the RAPs.
 Pre-construction Construction SecureEnergy RMM AH2 RMM AH3 Condition D29 b) H10 If no sites are found in the additional Aboriginal heritage survey, or if sites are found and they will not be impacted, then a letter report will be provided that gives notification of this and clearance to proceed.
 Pre-construction Construction SecureEnergy RMM AH3